CederGroupHub/smol/docs/src/user_guide.rst

 Cluster expansion
 ^^^^^^^^^^^^^^^^^
-:class:`ClusterExpansion` contains the fitted coefficents of the cluster expansion for predicting CE properties of new structures.
+:class:`ClusterExpansion` contains the fitted coefficients of the cluster expansion for predicting CE properties of new structures.
 Based on the feature matrix from the :class:`StructureWrangler`, one can fit fit the data to the properties using any fitting method they like (e.g., linear regression, regularized regression, etc). :code:`smol.cofe` contains wrapper class :class:`RegressionData` to save important information from the regression method used (optionally including the feature matrix, target vector, regression class, and hyperparameters).
-Specifically a convenience constructure to extract information from regression methods in `sklearn <https://scikit-learn.org/stable/>`_ or those following their API is included.
+Specifically a convenience constructor to extract information from regression methods in `sklearn <https://scikit-learn.org/stable/>`_ or those following their API is included.
 The fitted coefficients and